 7. It is essential that you take care of yourself.
 Dealing with difficult people requires extra energy and focus.
 Maintain balance in your life – be sure to have other pursuits that you can count on for pleasure and distraction.
 Eat properly to control mood swings and to feel more energetic.
 Cut out caffeine, which heightens our responses and makes us more sensitive to those around us.
 Get plenty of sleep – probably more than what you are getting now.
-This too will give you the energy you need to think on your feet and provide the extra attention that some people need.
 Have someone to vent to – but not so often and for so long that you alienate that person.
 Lighten up, have fun and remember to smile.
 All of these positive behaviours will buffer you against the effects of dealing with tough situations.

 If you have some strategies to share – comment on this posting!